What Is A Sun Salutation:

-Sun salutation is an incredible practice for beginners to embrace the magic of yoga in an easy and effective way.
-Having at least a few sun salutations in our routine can be so beneficial for both our physical and mental health but do we know all about them?
-Let’s find out all the benefits and the foundations behind sun salutations for a great practice.
+Sun Salutation (or Surya Namaskar) is an incredible practice for beginners to embrace yoga in an easy and effective way.
+Having at least a few Sun Salutations in our routine can beneficial for both our physical and mental health.
+However, what is a Sun Salutation in the first place?
+How can it be integrated into a yoga routine?
+Can it be a yoga routine all on its on?

-The Sun Salutation (Surya Namaskar in Sanskrit) is a yoga practice that incorporates a sequence of twelve positions (like the hours on a clock) aimed at involving the whole body in a holistic way.
-Thanks to this "completeness" it can be performed both as a warm-up before the start of a prolonged yoga session, and as an exercise in its own right.
+The Sun Salutation (Surya Namaskar, in Sanskrit) is a yoga practice that incorporates a sequence of twelve positions (like the hours on a clock).
+They’re aim is for whole body involvement, in a very holistic way.
+Furthermore, Sun Salutation can be performed both as a warm-up (before the start of a prolonged yoga session), and as an exercise in its own right.

-As a practice, the sun salutation was initially used in Hatha Yoga, but later became common in all yogic schools due to its versatility.
-Although there are no sources that allow us to place its precise origin, we know that this practice dates back to the era of the Vedic Upani?ads, around the first millennium BC.
+As a practice, the Sun Salutation was initially used in Hatha Yoga.
+However, later became common in all yogic schools, due to its versatility.
+Although there are no sources that allow us to place its precise origin, we know this practice dates back to the 1st Millennium.

 What is it for?

 Its purpose is to awaken the body’s receptivity to create an energy source directly from the sun.
 In the Vedic tradition, the ‘sun’ is a symbol of consciousness.
 In fact, the Sun has been worshiped for many centuries as a deity in certain cultures.

 In a way it is a to tribute to the sun.
 A source of life and energy.
 However, can also be interpreted as a way to wake up our body and “make the mind rise”.
 Oftentimes, this is why it’s practiced in the morning hours.
 Thought by many, a time where the air is full of vital energy, turning East, looking at the sun.